emmjayh/SingWithMe/web/README.md

 - Instrument stems bypass the gate; guide stems are multiplied by the gate envelope and the configured base gain.
 - Playback controls (play/pause/stop) drive the instrument/guide stems so engineers can audition ducking quickly.
 - Calibration captures 10 seconds of mic audio, persists results to `localStorage`, and updates the meter overlays.
+- The downloads panel presents an Android waitlist form that submits to `VITE_ANDROID_WAITLIST_URL` when defined, otherwise it falls back to opening `VITE_ANDROID_WAITLIST_MAILTO`.

 ## Railway Deployment
 - `server/index.ts` serves the Vite build and exposes `/healthz` (returns latency target).